What kind of Edinburgh?

 A delegation of children and young people presented the What Kind of Edinburgh? outcomes to the Edinburgh Council Education, Children and Families Committee in May 2019 and to the Edinburgh Children’s Partnership Board in June 2019.

-City of Edinburgh Council and NHS Lothian
+What kind of Edinburgh? was supported by City of Edinburgh Council and NHS Lothian

 Date: 2018